Personalized Jonathan Storybook — Make His the Hero

 Can I create multiple stories for Jonathan with different themes?

 Absolutely!
 Many families create a collection of stories for Jonathan, exploring different adventures – from space exploration to underwater kingdoms.
-Each story lets Jonathan experience being the hero in new ways, which is wonderful for a child with generous qualities.
+Each story lets Jonathan experience being the hero in new ways, which is great for a child with generous qualities.

 Can I add Jonathan's photo to the storybook?